...

 When you feel stuck in a bad situation, or even a situation you find to be undesirable, those feelings can often manifest themselves by you seeking a way out.
 Even people in happy marriages and good jobs can feel like they need to step out of that arrangement and do something bold, something different.
 This is where we hear about the idea of people quitting their well-paying corporate jobs to start a business that follows their passion comes from.

 We also hear about people stepping out of their marriages to file for divorce.
 The thinking is that the grass is greener on the other side.
 However, you may want to reconsider this line of thinking at least as it pertains to your marriage.
 Consider your options within your marriage before choosing to end the marriage altogether.
-Midlife crises are not always a permanent feature of your life and to make decisions based on a passing emotion would be unwise.
+Midlife crises and divorce are not always a permanent feature of your life and to make decisions based on a passing emotion would be unwise.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan